-Also, the groundwater in a karst system moves fast.
+Groundwater in a karst system moves fast.
 This can represent a significant problem when contaminants are introduced.
 There have been times where a release has entered and existed a karst system before responders can get to the scene.
 Knowing where your groundwater goes can be an important step in preventing and solving problems.

 Dye tracing is the most common tool used to determine where groundwater is coming from and where it is going.
-Fortunately, based on the number of caves in Indiana and Kentucky, modern groundwater professional have access to a large database of knowledge.
+Fortunately, based on the number of caves in Indiana and Kentucky, modern groundwater professionals have access to a large database of knowledge.
 Combined with know-how, ReDevelopInc. can help solve problems in areas with complicated geology and hydrology.